Your Cart

 Western Vs. Japanese Kitchen Knife Types

-The fundamental difference between Western style knives and their Japanese counterparts, is the fact, that the Western knife is sharpened on both sides of the blade.
+If you’re into tech details, then you should know that the fundamental difference between Western style knives and their Japanese counterparts, is the fact, that the Western knife is sharpened on both sides of the blade.
 They therefore have what is called a symmetrical bevel.
 This obviously has an impact on the way the Western knife is sharpened.
-Western style KnivesWhen choosing a knife sharpener for western style knives, you need to ensure that the tool is able to sharpen both sides of the blade.

 You will also hear much about the angle of an edge when it comes to sharpening.
 With a Western knife, you must pay attention to the combined angle of each edge is the overall angle.
 Factory edges for Western knives range between 18 to 28 degrees.
 It is a figure far higher than that of the average Japanese style knife.